 Togo landscape © Jurgen

 Wedged between Benin and Ghana, and bordered by Burkina Faso in the north, the skinny West African country of Togo is an intriguing and largely undiscovered destination.
 Though small in size, the country's length allows it to straddle an incredibly diverse range of environments.
 Savannahs and rolling hills contrast with sandy beaches, and lush rainforests compete with lakes and swamp plains.
-Add to this the interesting and diverse local peoples, a rocky political climate and a varied colonial history, and this is indeed 'Africa in miniature'.
+Add to this the interesting and diverse local peoples, a rocky political climate and a varied colonial history, Togo is indeed a fascinating and complex destination.

 Togo's history is characterised by political unrest and instability, caused by the 38-year long dictatorship of President Étienne Gnassingbe Eyadema, whose autocratic reign ended only with his death in early 2005.
 In an undemocratic and nepotistic move, Faure Gnassingbe, son of the former president, was instated as Togo's leader, despite a major outcry both locally and internationally.
 Amidst the political turmoil, thousands fled to neighbouring Ghana and Benin and remain there as refugees.